Complex Hessian measures with respect to a background Hermitian form: Dirichlet problem in domains in

 Let us prove (b).
 Clearly, $\wh w_s = w_s + \psi' \in \wt\cE_0(\Om)$.
 Since $w_s\to u$ in capacity as $s\to\infty$, the same convergence holds for $\wh w_s \to \wh u$.
 It follows from Lemma~\ref{lem:energy-convergence} that

 The proof of (b) finished.

-For the last item (c), we use the equation where the last inequality followed from the fact $0\leq g\leq 1$.
+For the last item (c), we use the equation where the first inequality followed from the fact $0\leq g\leq 1$ and the last one is by $\bar v_j =\cw v_j$ in neighborhood of $\supp\nu$ which can be taken to be the neighborhood of $\supp\chi$.
 Taking into account the convergence in capacity of $\cw v_{j_s}$ to $\ul u$, as $j_s\to \infty$, the proof of (c) follows again from Lemma~\ref{lem:energy-convergence}. \end{proof}

 We are in the position to conclude that $u$ from \eqref{eq:sol} is indeed the solution.

 The argument of \cite[Lemma~3.6]{KN22} is readily applicable to conclude that there exists a subsequence $\{u_{j_s}\}_{s\geq 1}$ of $\{u_j\}_{j\geq 1}$ such that